spacetime-player/sparknet-emergence/README.md

 So far, no striking emergent structures have appeared, but this fluid-like behavior during collapse to equilibrium is intriguing.
 It suggests networks might follow entropy laws similar to gases when settling into stable states.
 Curious to see if more complex systems exhibit similar thermodynamic-like properties.

 ## Technical Stack
-- PyTorch with CUDA (RTX 3070)
+- PyTorch with automatic GPU/CPU detection
 - Custom architecture implementations
-- Matplotlib for real-time visualization
+- Matplotlib for real-time visualization with interactive controls
 - Force-directed graph layouts

 ## Research Direction